Meet the Coaches

 During the 2014-2015 season, the Storm finished 10-0 in conference play during the regular season and once again captured another outright Tarheel Conference Regular Season Championship.
 After being ranked in the top 10 of the national polls all season long, the Storm’s journey came up a bit short in the Region X Tournament Finals.
 Ridge’s squad would finish the season with an outstanding final record of 24-6 overall.
 The 2015-2016 season was another highly successful season for the Storm.
 Davidson-Davie finished as Co-Champions of the regular season, District VII champions, 5th in the National Tournament and an overall record of 30-5.
 The 2016-2017 season was another outstanding year for the Davidson-Davie men’s basketball program finishing with an overall record of 30-5, regular-season championship, Region X Tournament and District Tournament Championships & the Storm returned to the NJCAA National Tournament where they finished in 7th place.
 The Storm won another regular-season championship during the 2017-2018 season while finishing with an overall record of 22-7.

-The Storm moved up and competed in the Region X D2 conference during the 2018-2019 season.
-Seven different players average double figures during the 2018-2019 season and Storm finished with an overall record of 19-12.
+The Storm moved up and competed in the Region 10 D2 conference during the 2018-2019 season.
+Seven different players averaged double figures during the 2018-2019 season and Storm finished with an overall record of 19-12.
 The 2019-2020 season was another incredibly successful season for the Storm.
 Davidson-Davie finished as Champions of the regular season, Region X Tournament/District Tournament champions, the final ranking of 3rd in the nation in the NJCAA D2 National Poll and an overall record of 31-1.
 In the 2020-2021 season, the Storm certainly made the record books by winning both the regular season and Region X Tournament/District Tournament and advancing to the National Championship game in Danville, Illinois.
-Unfortunately, the Storm finished the 2020-2021 season as National Runner ups by losing to Des Moines Area CC 86-75 on April 24, 2021.
+Unfortunately, the Storm finished the 2020-2021 season as National Runner-Ups by losing to Des Moines Area CC 86-75 on April 24, 2021.
 The Storm finished the 2020-2021 season with a final ranking of #2 in the nation and was the #1 seed for the D2 NJCAA National Tournament.

 The following season (2021-2022), the Storm won both the regular season and Region X Tournament/District Tournament and advanced to the National Championship game in Danville, Illinois for the second year in a row.
 The Storm finished the regular season with a final national ranking of #2 in the country.
 The Davidson-Davie men’s basketball team is the only basketball team in the history of Region X to ever play in the national championship game in back-to-back years.
 The Storm finished with another amazing overall record of 33-3 during the 2021-2022 season.